 ELLEN CROZAT CASSILLY, FAIA (1960-)

 Cassilly is most widely known for designing their personal residence, Cassilhaus, featuring unique living, creative, and gallery space for their very own artist-in-residence.
-2017 NCModernist Interview.
 2013 Oxford American interview.
-Video.
+Additional video.

 2001 - The Guillo Rodriguez and Jeffery Crawford Residence, aka the Weekend house, Fairview NC.
 Eight acres.
 Unbuilt.